HariniVS/LogicPillars/Readme.md

 ## 🚀 Event Storming

-We have used event storming exercise to identify the requirements and discover the domain, we first had a event identification followed by command, event and actor identification, a more detailed report can be found [here](pages/01-event-storming.md).
+We employed Event Storming, a collaborative technique from Domain-Driven Design (DDD), to discover domain requirements and model the system.
+Our process followed a structured approach: first identifying key domain events, then mapping commands, actors, and their relationships.
+Through multiple iterations, we derived the major business flows by analyzing the interactions between commands, aggregates, and events.

 ### Event Storming Legend
 ![Event Storming Legend](images/event-storming/00-event-storming-legend.png)
 ### Event Identification